axelvaldez/radical-companies/_posts/radical-model/2022-06-29-radical-certs.markdown

 <h1>Nonetheless</h1>
  <p>In our <span class='_paradigm'>Fiat</span> world, it makes sense to have external <em>authorities</em> investigate that management is not lying or are pressuring their employees to &lsquo;be positive.&rdquo; The resulting <em>certificate</em> and their raking make the service easier to sell to the bosses.</p>
- <p>By contrast, in the <span class='_paradigm'>Radical</span> model, a company&rsquo;s co-owners, backed by fully transparent data, are the ultimate authority in declaring what path they're on based on what they live day and day out.</p>
+ <p>By contrast, in the <span class='_paradigm'>Radical</span> model, a company&rsquo;s co-owners, backed by fully transparent data, are the ultimate authority in declaring what path they&rsquo;re on based on what they live day and day out.</p>

 <h1>To Protect Employees</h1>
- <p>The result of these surveys are redacted, &ldquo;<em>for the privacy and safety of employees</em>.&rdquo; But that excuse does not apply in the <span class='_paradigm'>Radical</span> model since there are no employees who can be fired for voicing their feelings or pointing out what needs fixing. <span class='_paradigm'>Radical</span> co-owners don't need &ldquo;protection&rdquo; from hearing what others have to say.
+ <p>The result of these surveys are redacted, &ldquo;<em>for the privacy and safety of employees</em>.&rdquo; But that excuse does not apply in the <span class='_paradigm'>Radical</span> model since there are no employees who can be fired for voicing their feelings or pointing out what needs fixing. <span class='_paradigm'>Radical</span> co-owners don&rsquo;t need &ldquo;protection&rdquo; from hearing what others have to say.
 In fact, because the data is fully transparent, the same is true for the community outside the company: anybody can look at the detail, ask questions, comment on conclusions, and, ultimately, learn.</p>

 <h1>What Is the Alternative?</h1>
  <p>Surveys are fine for collecting data relatively quickly, but they need to have a foundation.
 WorldBlu&rsquo;s survey is based on 10 Principles.
 The <span class='_paradigm'>Radical</span> Foundation has only three to remember,</p>